+Diagnostic mammography

-Diagnostic mammography Your radiologist may ask the technologist to obtain additional images through mammography.
-This is called a diagnostic mammogram and it will often be performed before your appointment
+Your radiologist may ask for additional mammography images to help them get a better view of your breast tissue.
+This is called a diagnostic mammogram.

-Diagnostic breast ultrasound Your radiologist may want to look more closely at a targeted area in your breast tissue and may request a diagnostic breast ultrasound.
-This is a safe, painless procedure which uses highfrequency sound waves to produce pictures of the internal structures of your breast and axilla (armpit).
+Diagnostic breast ultrasound

+Your radiologist may want to look more closely at a targeted area in your breast tissue and may request a diagnostic breast ultrasound.
+This is a safe, painless procedure which uses high-frequency sound waves to produce pictures of the internal structures of your breast and axilla (armpit).

 Your practitioner may request a diagnostic ultrasound if you have a lump or you are having pain and tenderness that is not usual for you.
 It can also be used as a screening tool for women who are pregnant or should not be exposed to x-rays (necessary for a mammogram).

-Breast Magnetic Resonance Imaging (MRI) MIC's powerful new 3T MRI scanner produces very detailed pictures of the structures of the breast to supplement mammograms and ultrasound, particularly for women at high risk for breast cancer due to family history.
+Breast Magnetic Resonance Imaging (MRI)

+MIC's powerful new 3T MRI scanner produces very detailed pictures of the structures of the breast to supplement mammograms and ultrasound, particularly for women at high risk for breast cancer due to family history.
 The 3T MRI helps our radiologists determine the extent and staging of cancer, diagnose breast implant rupture and assess the effectiveness of cancer treatment.

 Breast MRI in community clinics is not insured by Alberta Health Care.

-BREAST IMAGING BREAST IMAGING 11
+Breast interventions

-Breast interventions If your healthcare team has been unable to determine whether an abnormality is harmless through mammography and ultrasound, the next step is to test some of the tissue for cancer cells.
+If your healthcare team needs more information to determine whether an abnormality is harmless, the next step is to test some of the tissue for cancer cells.

 A breast biopsy is a procedure used to find out more about lumps or abnormalities that have been detected in your breast tissue.

-To perform the biopsy, your MIC radiologist will use either ultrasound or a special mammography machine to guide a fine needle to the suspicious area in your breast and obtain a tiny tissue sample.
+To perform the biopsy, your MIC radiologist will use either ultrasound or a special mammography machine to guide a needle to the suspicious area in your breast and obtain a tiny tissue sample.
 This sample is then sent to a laboratory to determine whether the growth is benign or cancerous and the results will be sent to your healthcare practitioner.

 If your testing shows you have a cyst in your breast tissue, your MIC radiologist can perform a simple procedure to remove the fluid.
 This can help relieve any discomfort you may have from the cyst.